 By accepting your award, you are stating that you have read, understand, and accept the Terms and Conditions of your award.
 As a recipient of financial aid, you must meet certain requirements to maintain financial aid eligibility.
-The Office of Financial Aid & Scholarships reserves the right to revise a financial aid award during any time of the year if there are changes in your financial aid eligibility.
+The Office of Financial Aid reserves the right to revise a financial aid award during any time of the year if there are changes in your financial aid eligibility.
 You will be notified through your OSU student email if new requirements have been established or revisions have been made.
 Your aid eligibility may change based on FAFSA Verification, Satisfactory Academic Progress, withdrawing from courses, course participation, Census Date enrollment and other factors.
 If you will be less than fulltime (12 credits as an undergraduate/post-bacc or 9 credits as a graduate student) please submit an enrollment revision form to let us know.

 The acceptance deadlines listed on your award letter do not apply to federal Ford Direct subsidized and unsubsidized loan offers.
 If you are still deciding how much to accept in Ford loans, you may wait until closer to the start of the term to accept that portion of the aid offer.

 Students Who Are Not Yet Admitted

 You will not be able to login and accept your aid offer until you have received your Admission’s letter and your OSU student ID number.
 If you have not yet received your ID number and cannot login to MyOSU, you may disregard the acceptance deadline listed on your award letter.
 Just be sure to accept or decline your aid offer once the Admission’s process is complete.

 To accept your financial aid, login to MyOSU.
 Log in using your ONID username and password.
 If you need assistance with this information, you can contact the OSU Computer Help Desk at 541-737-3474.